 First, it helps you organize, use, and archive images as they’re needed.
-Whenever you need to reference an image, you’ve got the keywords you need to find at your disposal.
+Whenever you reference an image, you’ve got the keywords you need to find at your disposal.

 Second, it plays a small role in your SEO competitiveness since search engines can read the file names of images on your blog post.

 When a user searches a keyword-rich term in your niche, it increases your chance of showing up on their search results.
 Of course, this alone isn’t going to rank you higher on Google, but it’s a small part of a larger strategy to help you succeed in the long run.

 7. Add Alt Text to Your Blog Images

 In addition, adding alt text to all your images makes your blog accessible for people who are vision-impaired or blind.
 This text won’t appear on your website but is helpful for search engines and screen readers to explain the image and its relevance.